NathanNOSudo/social-distantly/README.md

-# production repo for react-social-media-app repo.
+# Production repo for react-social-media-app repo.

+## A social media app from scratch using React, Firebase, Redux, and Express.
+Utilizing Postman as well.